DBJDBJ/jqSOCKET/README.txt

 receives 'match' argument as undefined ...

-Long explanation will be here: http://dbj.org/dbj/?page_id=734 with jQuery 1.4.1  this works
+Long explanation, FOR PUBLIC, will be here: http://dbj.org/dbj/?page_id=734 with jQuery 1.4.1  this works